HYAdonisCoding/DaterHorizontalView/README.md

 -------

 This is a dateView like a horizontal of datePickerView.
-Choose the date like a ruler.
+You can choose the date like a ruler.

 # Effect preview：
 ![](https://github.com/HYAdonisCoding/DaterHorizontalView/blob/master/20191029Preview.gif)

-#Author
+# Author

 >[HYAdonisCoding]

-#Licenses
+# Licenses

 >All source code is licensed under the [MIT License].